Nordln/EasydiffusionWiki/Run-on-Multiple-GPUs.md

-**Experimental support for multiple GPUs!**
+Easy Diffusion automatically runs on multiple GPUs by default (if your PC has multiple GPUs).
+For e.g. two tasks will run in parallel across two GPUs (if you have them).

 ![image](https://user-images.githubusercontent.com/844287/202389537-3114474a-a850-49c7-800d-8db891e93fd9.png)

 ![image](https://user-images.githubusercontent.com/844287/202389573-8406ef69-0f58-402c-a6b2-2fbc135c0c89.png)

-The project will now automatically run on multiple GPUs by default, if your PC has them.
-For e.g. two tasks will run in parallel across two GPUs, if you have them.

 ## How can I use this?
-To use this feature, please start one browser tab per GPU, and spread your image tasks across the browser tabs.
-Start your tasks in each browser tab, and they'll run in parallel on your GPUs.

-We're working on removing the need to open multiple browser tabs.
+Easy Diffusion will automatically run on multiple GPUs, if you PC has multiple GPUs.
+No action is required on your part.

-For finer control, you can manually choose which GPUs you want in the `Settings` tab.
-Otherwise the program will decide which GPUs to run on, based on their free memory.
+If you want to manually choose which GPUs are used for generating images, you can open the `Settings` tab and disable `Automatically pick the GPUs`.

 ## Why don't I see this option in the Settings tab?
 This multi-GPU option will be visible in the UI only if you have more than 1 GPU.
 Once you change your GPU settings, please press the Save button.